 That will translate into 4 teraflops of performance for the Series S (Lockhart), and 12 teraflops for the Series X. Essentially, the Xbox Series X will have a 3.8GHz 8-core CPU, 16GB of GDDR6 memory, and a 1TB internal hard drive.
 The Series S will presumably have… less?

 What will that mean in the real world?

 Microsoft’s Xbox One X was designed as a console for 4K TVs, while the One S was optimized for more conventional 1080p displays.
 It seems likely that those tiers will continue—except that Microsoft has already told Eurogamer that the Series X will support 8K displays.
 Presumably, that means that 4K displays will be reserved for the Series S, or Lockhart.

 Microsoft has announced an ”Optimized for Xbox Series X” program, a badge that indicates that a game is designed to hit Microsoft’s target of 60 frames per second at 4K resolution.
-But we don’t know how the Xbox One S (Lockhart) will play into all this.

 What about Xbox One S storage?

 Microsoft’s next-gen Xbox One X will come stock with a blazing-fast 1TB NVMe solid-state drive, with the ability to double that via a proprietary expansion slot that will bump up the total system price.
 The Seagate Storage Expansion Card for Xbox Series X will essentially serve as a sort of a virtual memory, Microsoft has said, cutting load times dramatically.
 There will also be USB 3.2 interface for more conventional external hard drives, according to Eurogamer.